Mixed updating in structured populations: Results

-Furthermore, we provide an explicit formula for $\mathsf{fp}_{r}^{\delta}(S_N)$ for all $r>0$. \end{theorem} See Appendix~\ref{sec:star} for the explicit formula for a star for any $r$ and $\delta$.
-See Figure~\ref{fig:star} for a plot of the fixation probability as a function of $r$ and $\delta$ for a fixed star.
+We prove a general formula for any $r$ and $\delta$. \begin{theorem}[Fixation probability on stars] For a star $S_N$ with center $c$ and $n=N-1$ leaves, for all $\delta\in[0,1]$ and $r>0$, the fixation probabilities $\mathsf{fp}_r^\delta(S_N, \{c\})$ and $\mathsf{fp}_r^\delta(S_N, \{\ell_i\})$ are given by explicit formulas provided in~\Cref{sec:star-selection} in the~\SI{}.
+Furthermore, when $r=1$ (neutral evolution), these formulas recover~\Cref{thm:stars}. \end{theorem} See Figure~\ref{fig:star-selection} for a plot of the fixation probability as a function of $r$ and $\delta$ for a fixed star.